SvetLuna-Lab/3I-ATLAS-cascade-lab/docs/logbook_3I_ATLAS.md

   with noticeable bodily responses (ear ringing, “string” sensation, overall overload).
 - Weather context: during this period a heavy snowfall with large flakes started outside;
   the sky was covered by a grey “blanket”, so direct sky observations were not possible.
+- Animal behaviour: cats showed a sudden increase in appetite, and the female cat started hiding in the wardrobe — logged as a possible indicator of background state changes.
 - Status: personal experiential note used as context for the cascade simulator and level map; not a physical measurement, but a marker of the currently explored range (1–36).

 ### 2025-11-21 — подъём по каскадам до 36 уровня